 We first confirm that quantitative ratings are useful.
 In particular, the quant ratings provided by SA are related to common academic measures of mispricing, and they strongly predict future returns.
-After the introduction of quant ratings, we observe a 20-fold increase in the proportion of SA reports mentioning "quant" or other quant-related words (Quant Reports).
+We next show that the platform design changes influence research production by SA contributors.
+Specifically, after the introduction of quant ratings, we observe a 20-fold increase in the proportion of SA reports mentioning "quant" or other quant-related words (Quant Reports).
 In addition, SA report recommendations become more correlated with quant ratings, particularly among Quant Reports and reports authored by less quantitatively sophisticated contributors, who presumably had more limited exposure to quantitative analysis prior to the platform design change.

-The increased alignment of SA report recommendations and quantitative ratings enhances the value of SA research reports.
-In particular, Quant Report recommendations are significantly more informative than pre-period reports and post-period Non-Quant Reports.
+Our final sets of tests show that the incorporation of quant ratings by SA contributors enhances the value of SA research reports.
+Specifically, Quant Report recommendations are significantly more informative than pre-period reports and post-period Non-Quant Reports.
 A performance decomposition indicates that the superior performance of Quant Reports is at least partially attributable to the fact Quant Reports systematically recommend stocks with high quant ratings, which exhibit higher average returns.
 In addition, SA reports help retail investors better incorporate quantitative ratings into their trading decisions.

-Our findings have meaningful implications for policy makers, and for contributors, consumers, and designers of social media sites.
-For policy makers, our findings suggest that modifications in platform design on social media sites could serve as a potentially significant means of improving financial literacy, even for less sophisticated investors.
-For contributors, we note that the percentage of Quant Reports, while rapidly growing, is still a relatively small fraction of total reports.
-Thus, our evidence suggests that contributors would benefit from more regularly incorporating quantitative research into their analysis.
-Similarly, consumers of SA research should, all else equal, gravitate towards reports that include some quantitative analysis, and other social media platforms may potentially benefit by providing their own versions of quantitative ratings.
-Even SA may be able to further enhance the informativeness of their site by making platform design changes that increase the salience of quant ratings.
-For example, SA could offer prompts for contributors to review quantitative ratings before submitting research reports or issue warning notifications to contributors when they submit a research report with a recommendation that is inconsistent with the quant rating.
+Our findings have meaningful implications for contributors, consumers, and designers of Seeking Alpha.
+For contributors, while the percentage of Quant Reports is growing rapidly, it remains a relatively small fraction of total reports.
+Our findings suggests that contributors would benefit from more regularly incorporating quantitative research into their analysis.
+Similarly, consumers of SA research should prioritize reports that include some quantitative analysis.
+For SA's platform designers, enhancing the visibility and accessibility of quant ratings could further increase the informativeness of the site.
+For example, SA could prompt contributors to review quantitative ratings before submitting research or notify them when their recommendations conflict with these ratings.